raspberrypilearning/build-your-own-weather-station/en/step_10.md

 ```python
 db = database.weather_database()
 ```
-- Then finally, under the line in the main `while True` loop that prints your data readings, add this line to insert a row of records into the database:
+- Then finally, below the line in the main `while True` loop that prints your data readings, add this line to insert a row of records into the database:

 ```python
 db.insert(ambient_temp, ground_temp, 0, pressure, humidity, wind_average, wind_speed, wind_gust, rainfall)